MrEnvision/learning_OTA_by_testing/README.md

 # PAC Learning of DOTAs

-Last updated: 2020.05.17
+Last updated: 2020.05.22

 ## Overview

 This tool is dedicated to learning deterministic one-clock timed automata (DOTAs) which is a subclass of timed automata with only one clock.
 In contrast to the white-box learning tool given in [OTALearning](https://github.com/Leslieaj/OTALearning), we focus on the challenge of PAC learning of timed automata, which is a black box system.
 This tool for learning DOTAs under more realistic assumptions within the framework of PAC learning.
 Membership queries and equivalence queries are realized via testing.
 In addition, to speed up the learning process, we make several improvements to the basic PAC algorithm.
 This includes a special sampling method, the use of a comparator to reduce the number of equivalence queries, and the use of counterexample minimization.
+We provide two kinds of teachers for learning, smart teacher and normal teacher.
+The main difference is that the normal learner now needs to *guess* the reset information on transitions discovered in the observation table.
+Due to these guesses, the normal learning algorithm features exponential complexity in the size of the learned automata.

 ## Installation